• Duration:28 Nights 29 Days

 • Tea House/ Lodge

-After having breakfast, we start out trekking on narrow trails through bamboo and pine forests.
-As we follow the river, the Hinku Valley widens and we enjoy the view of Mera Peak ahead of us.
-Beyond Tashing Dingma, there are few tea houses where we will have our lunch.
+As we follow the Inkhu Khola, the Hinku Valley starts widening up and we enjoy the stunning view of Mera Peak ahead of us.
 The trail follows on the ridge above the river all the way to Kothe.
+Kothe marks the fact that now, we've entered Makalu Barun National Prak area.

 • Breakfast, Lunch & Dinner